mailgun/frontend-best-practices/javascript.md

   <a name="modules--no-default-export"></a>
   - [10.6](#modules--no-default-export) Even in modules with a single export, prefer named export over default export.
  eslint: [`import/no-default-export`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/prefer-named-export.md)
     > Why?
 Unlike default imports which are always implicitly aliased, named imports must be explicitly aliased.
-This eliminates the possibility that an import is improperly named unintentionally or not updated when a module if renamed.
+This eliminates the possibility that an import is improperly named unintentionally or not updated when a module is renamed or refactored.

     ```javascript
     // bad